sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/rtiLabArchitecture_workshop_5.png)

-1. **Open** the Eventstream named `ES_LoraWanStream`, already provided in the 'Factory events folder'.
+1. **Open** the Eventstream named `ES_LoraWanStream`, already provided in the 'Lab 03 Factory events' folder of your workspace.
 On the Screen 'Design a flow to ingest, transform, and route streaming events' **click** on `Connect data sources`.

    ![alt text](assets/image_task05_step03.png)